 The dwarfing of the foliage may be done in some deciduous bonsai trees by complete or partial plant defoliation throughout the growing season.
 Be aware, though, that some species may not be able to survive this bonsai technique.
 When you defoliate a tree, most of its leaves are clipped along the petiole of the leaf.

 Eventually, these petioles become dry and fall off.
 The tree soon produces a newer crop with smaller leaves, which may be half the width and length of the original crop.
-The smaller size of leaves add to the aesthetic of dwarfing the tree.
+The smaller size of the leaves adds to the aesthetic of dwarfing the tree.
 However, the process of defoliation may weaken the bonsai tree, so this technique must never be done in two consecutive years to prevent the plant from dying.

 For larger plants or those with stiff and brittle wood, the use of clamps is ideal for shaping branches and trunks.
 Clamping is done by straightening or bending a part of the tree with greater force, which wiring can never provide.
 You can prevent damages to the plant by tightening the clamps gently and making changes over several months or years.